Elite26/Elite26/README.md

 ## Hi there 👋
+## I am a cs and ai development major, producing odd codes for the fun of it.
+## The seas part for we alone.

 <!--
 **Elite26/Elite26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.